-Families come in many different shapes and sizes.
-Some families feature two parents and lots of children.
-Others may include only one parent and one child only.
-Still others may consist of close relatives, step-parents, or a wide variety of other caretakers.
+Families come in many shapes and sizes.
+Some families have two parents and lots of children.
+Others may be one parent and one child.
+Still others may include close relatives, step-parents, or other caretakers.

 What happens when parents are unable to raise their children?
-Without parents to look after them, children could easily find themselves in a position of danger, unable to fend for themselves to provide basic necessities, such as food, clothing, and shelter.
+Kids can easily find themselves in danger.
+They might be unable to fend for themselves.
+They’ll need help finding food, clothing, and shelter.

-While some children may slip through the cracks and become homeless, many instead find themselves in the foster care system.
+In these cases, many children find themselves in the foster care system.
 The word “foster” means helping someone grow and develop.
-In the United States, the foster care system seeks to provide a temporary solution for children who need adults to give them a safe place to grow and develop.
+And that’s just what the foster care system does.
+It’s a temporary solution for children who need a safe place to grow and develop.

 The length of time a child spends with a foster family can vary greatly.
-It could be one night, a few months, or even years, depending upon the circumstances causing the need for foster care.
-If it appears that birth parents will never be able to resume their parental duties, children in foster care may eventually be adopted by their foster family or another family.
+It could be one night, a few months, or even years.
+It depends on the cause of the need for foster care.
+Sometimes, parents are not able to resume care for their child.
+In these cases, children in foster care may later be adopted by their foster family or another family.

 Becoming part of a foster family can be a stressful time for any child.
-Fortunately, the people who volunteer to become foster parents are checked out thoroughly to ensure that they can provide a safe, stable home environment.
-They also receive special training that helps them to assist their foster children with the unique adjustments they must make.
+Fortunately, the people who choose to become foster parents are checked out thoroughly.
+This helps ensure that they can provide a safe, stable home.
+They also receive special training.
+This helps them make the big changes easier for their foster children.

-When parents can't provide a safe environment for their children, the foster care system can place those children with foster families who will give them the love and care they deserve.
+When parents need help providing a safe environment for their children, the foster care system can fulfill that need.
 Each year in the United States, over 800,000 children come in contact with the foster care system.
-On average, children stay nearly three years in the foster care system before being reunited with their parents or adopted.
+On average, children stay nearly three years in the system.
+Then, they’re reunited with their parents or adopted.

 Do you know anyone who’s lived with a foster family?
 Maybe you’ve gone to live with a new caregiver yourself.
 It can be a tough adjustment, but what’s most important is that kids’ needs are being met.